What are Genital Warts?

 Any skin to skin contact, including oral and anal sex with a person who has warts can result in transmission, even if warts are not visibly present.

-Take a look downstairs at your cock and balls – grab a mirror and take a peek at your arsehole.
-Warts are small growths often rubbery to touch, it may look like you are starting to grow cauliflowers on your cock, balls or arse.
+Warts are small growths often rubbery to touch, it may look like you are starting to grow cauliflowers on your penis, testicles or anus.
 Warts usually grow about 2 to 3 months after infection, but may take longer.

 If you can see them, get them sorted out.
 Go to a GUM clinic.
 There are numerous ways to get rid of them, so let a professional advise you on what they think would be best.
 Warts can be frozen, lasered, zapped or cut off by a professional.
 There are also some creams which can help.

 Some strains of the HPV virus have been associated with abnormal cell changes which are associated with cancer.
-Gay and bi men are much more likely to develop these abnormal cell changes and cancer than other men; it is even more likely for HIV positive guys.
+Gay and bi men are much more likely to develop these abnormal cell changes and cancer than other men; it is even more likely for people living with HIV.

 There is currently no way to screen for these cancers, guys can check themselves for lumps, bumps, swelling, irritation and abnormalities around the anus.